ia377-feec-unicamp/ia377-feec-unicamp.github.io/about.md

-The IA377 is a seminars class offered by School of Electrical and Computer Engineering (FEEC) at the University of Campinas (UNICAMP), with the objective to discuss state-of-art topics in the broad field of Computer Engineering.
+The IA377 is a seminars class offered by the School of Electrical and Computer Engineering (FEEC) at the University of Campinas (UNICAMP), with the objective to discuss state-of-art topics in the broad field of Computer Engineering.

 Undergraduate and Graduate Students will be exposed to top-tier talks and panel conversations by national and international experts from academia and industry.